rdf-elixir/sparql-ex/README.md

 It allows to execute SPARQL queries against [RDF.ex] data structures.
 With the separate [SPARQL.Client] package SPARQL queries can be executed against SPARQL protocol endpoints.

-For more about SPARQL.ex and it's related projects, go to <https://rdf-elixir.dev>.
+The API documentation can be found [here](https://hexdocs.pm/sparql/).
+For a guide and more information about SPARQL.ex and it's related projects, go to <https://rdf-elixir.dev>.

 ## Current state